Right to sit in the United States: Oregon

-Oregon passed a right to sit law for women workers on 19 February 1903, due to activism from the labour movement.
+Oregon enacted a right to sit law for women workers on 19 February 1903, due to activism from the labour movement.

 Oregon labor law guarantees the right to suitable seating for minors while working.
 Minors in cannery operations are granted one seat for every three minor workers.
 Suitable seating is defined as "convenient, comfortable and safe seats where the work is such that minors may sit while working."

 The Oregon Administrative Rules states that every "employer shall provide to each employee when required by the nature of the work, suitable seats, suitable tables, and suitable work benches."
 Suitable seating is defined as "convenient, comfortable and safe seats where the work is such that employees may sit while working."
 In cannery operations, workers must be granted one seat for every three workers.
 Suitable tales and benches are defined by the law as "tables and work benches so constructed as to give the greatest possible comfort and convenience to employees where the nature of the work and the safety and convenience of the employee requires a bench or table."

-The City of Portland has a local law stipulating that every "employer in any manufacturing or mercantile establishment, store, department store, laundry, hotel or restaurant or other establishments shall provide for all employees a sufficient number of suitable seats, which in no case shall be less than one seat for each three employees, and shall permit them to use such seats when such employees are not engaged in active duties of their employment."
+The City of Portland formerly had a local law stipulating that every "employer in any manufacturing or mercantile establishment, store, department store, laundry, hotel or restaurant or other establishments shall provide for all employees a sufficient number of suitable seats, which in no case shall be less than one seat for each three employees, and shall permit them to use such seats when such employees are not engaged in active duties of their employment."
+The law was repealed on January 1, 2025.

 Pennsylvania

-Pennsylvania first passed a suitable seating law for women workers in 1887.
+Pennsylvania enacted a suitable seating law for women workers in 1887.
 The current suitable seating law, dating to 1917, states that all persons "employing or permitting females to work in any establishment shall provide suitable seats for their use conveniently assessable while they are working, and shall maintain and keep them there, and shall permit the reasonable use thereof by such females.
 At least one seat shall be provided for every five females employed or permitted to work."

+According to a 1983 report from the U.S. Women's Bureau, the Pennsylvania Attorney General had ruled that the repeal of the women's seating requirement was implied by the passage of the State Human Relations Act.

+Pittsburgh's City Code includes guidance on rights and reasonable accommodations for pregnant workers.
+The code mandates "Permitting the [pregnant] employee to sit during shifts, or providing a stool at their work station."

+Puerto Rico

+According to a 1969 report from the U.S. Women's Bureau, Puerto Rico had a suitable seating law in that year.

 Rhode Island

-Rhode Island first passed a suitable seating law for women workers in 1894.
+Rhode Island enacted a suitable seating law for women workers in 1894.

+Rhode Island law lists seating as a reasonable accommodation for pregnant workers.

 South Carolina

-South Carolina first passed a suitable seating law for women workers in 1899.
+South Carolina enacted a suitable seating law for women workers in 1899.
+South Carolina's law only applied to women workers in mercantile occupations.